andrea-pollastro/archiver-client/README.md

 # EPICS Archiver Tools

 A Python library for interacting with EPICS archiver data.
-This tool allows you to easily download, process, and analyze data from EPICS archiver servers.
+This tool allows you to easily download and process data from EPICS archiver servers.

 ## ✨ Features